bqi343/cp-notebook/Common Topics/Silver.md

 # Silver

 Please refer to the [competitive programming handbook (CPH)](https://cses.fi/book.pdf).
-Also see the categorization of past USACO problems [here](https://github.com/bqi343/USACO/blob/master/USACO%20Contests.md).
+Also see the categorization of past USACO problems.

   * Binary Search (4 out of past 24 silver problems)
     * Tutorial